cybertraining-dsc/su21-reu-361/project/index.md

 Initially, this project was meant to scrape prices using the BeautifulSoup Python module; however, slight changes in a financial page's website caused the code to break.
 Thus, the dataset was no longer created within this program but taken from Yahoo Finance, which contained the coins' price from the day to its inception to the present day.

-This experiment's code is inspired from Towards Data Science articles by Serafeim Loukas[^7] and Viraf[^11], who explore using LSTM to predict stock timeseries.
+The code is inspired from Towards Data Science articles by Serafeim Loukas[^7] and Viraf[^11], who explore using LSTM to predict stock timeseries.
 This program contains adjustments and changes to their code so that cryptocurrency is analyzed instead.
-This project opts to use LSTM (long short-term memory) to predict the price because it has a memory capacity, which is ideal for a timeseries data set such as cryptocurrency price over time.
+This project opts to use LSTM (long short-term memory) to predict the price because it has a memory capacity, which is ideal for a timeseries data set analysis such as cryptocurrency price over time.
 LSTM can remember historical patterns and use them to inform further predictions; it can also selectively choose which datapoints to use and which to disregard for the model[^8].
 For example, this experiment's code isolates only the close values to predict them and nothing else.

 Firstly, the code asks the user for the ticker of the cryptocurrency that is to be predicted, such as EOS-USD or BTC-USD.

+- [ ] (A complete list of such codes is avalable at ...).

 Then, the historical data for the corresponding coin is downloaded through the yfinance Python module.
 The data must go through normalization for simplicity and optimization of the model.
 Next, the Close data is split into two sets: a training set and a test set, which are further split into their own respective x and y sets to guide the model through training.

+- [ ] it is unclear what Close data is

 The training model is run through a layer of long short-term memory, as well as a dropout layer to prevent overfitting and a dense layer to give the model a memory capacity.
 Figure 3 showcases the setup of the LSTM layer.

 ![Figure 3](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-361/main/project/images/lstm.png)

 **Figure 3:** Visual depiction of one layer of long short-term memory[^9].

-The program generated this line graph of the prediction model after training.
+The program generated this (NOTCLEAR WHAT THIS IS, REFER TI IFIGURE NUMBER) line graph of the prediction model after training.
 Note that only the last 200 days are predicted so that the model can analyze the preexisting data prior to the 200 days for training purposes.

 ![Figure 4](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-361/main/project/images/prediction-model.png)